 With affiliate marketing opportunities, bloggers will begin to see the potential of the pay per lead or pay per sale advertising model and once they do they will not stop driving traffic to online shopping sites.
 Meaning millions of additional page views weekly and you don’t even need to pay for them except they actually sale a product.
 How cool could that be?

 For example, the affiliate partnership between NaijaTechGuide and Jumia and Konga have been quite successful.
-Over the last two years NaijaTechGuide have sold products worth over 290 million Naira for Jumia and nearly as much for Konga.
+Over the last couple of years NaijaTechGuide have sold products worth millions of Naira for Jumia and Konga.

 Affiliate marketing, will also lead to an emergence of another type of online business built solely for driving traffic to online stores.
 Price comparison website exists to show people the best prices of products online and they make money by driving traffic to online stores.